 The entryway is the first thing you see when you come home and the last thing you see when you leave.
 That makes it one of the best places in the home to fill with color.
 The vibrant, verdant green that fills this entry is sure to make anyone smile coming or going.Continue to 7 of 14 below.

 Green has had its share of turns at the top the trending color wheel.
 If you're looking to bring a bit of throwback style into your space, using the colors that were big at the time can go a long way to completing the look.
 In this space, the color combination of green and light wood tones, together with the style of furniture has given this bedroom a definite 70s feel.Continue to 8 of 14 below.

 08 of 14

 Plants are always a meaningful addition to the landscape of any room.
-There's a variety of reasons why it's good for us to keep plants around us, from increased oxygen to a number of aromatherapy benefits, but on a visual level it always seems like a room does better with a little bit of green in it.
-Of course it can do even more with a lot of green.
-A light green wall like the one seen in this room is a perfect backdrop to a collection of plants for a color statement that's also... therapeutic for your home.Continue to 9 of 14 below.
+There's a variety of reasons why it's good for us to keep plants around us, from increased oxygen to many aromatherapy benefits, but on a visual level, it always seems like a room does better with a little bit of green in it.
+Of course, it can do even more with a lot of green.
+A light green wall like the one seen in this room is a perfect backdrop to a collection of plants for a color statement that's also therapeutic for your home.Continue to 9 of 14 below.

 09 of 14

 Green is often thought of in its stronger, darker tones, but often it's the lighter shades of the color that make the best choice for larger color statements such as painting the walls.
 This is because in its lighter variations green evokes less of the forest and more of the beach.
 In this room, the light green feature wall is the major infusion of color in the space, giving it a relaxed and tranquil feel that's the perfect reason to stay in bed.Continue to 10 of 14 below.

 Green Feature Doors